 list (menu & list).
 Bring plenty of food for your family and guests.

 Expectations and structure are minimal.
 We cook, eat, walk, talk, and read.
 We play music, baseball, and capture the flag.
 We have fun.
 We have a Sunday morning celebration on the beach and usually have a Saturday night talent show.
-We cook a salmon dinner over an open fire (or in the oven, in case of a burn ban) on Saturday night.
-We’ll have a mini music camp for youth.
 Anyone can organize an activity.
 There are a couple of special activities planned so far including: